- I can’t get sunburnt on a cloudy day.

 - I can’t get burnt on a cold day.

 False.
 You can still get sunburnt on a cold day.
 UV radiation can still be high on a cool day when infrared radiation, which causes the heat from the sun, is low.

-You can also get sunburnt on ski fields, when it can be very cold, because snow reflects more UV radiation than any other ground surface.
+You can also get sunburnt on ski fields, because snow reflects more UV radiation than any other ground surface.